stephenhmarsh/ScriptEdBot/README.md

 Feature Ideas/Wishlist:

+* Teams and team points
 * Approving new accounts for privacy
-* Teams and team points
+  * ie, so randos can't join our class when we have teams setup
+* Email/text nags if student late/absent?
 * Non-student accounts
 * Class Leaderboard
 * Rankings on profile page